 On September 14, 2023, the case was reassigned yet again to a third judge, who held oral argument on Defendants' renewed motion on November 20, 2023.
 Prior to oral argument, Plaintiffs had submitted additional case law, the third report of Dr. Adler that contained his differential diagnosis, and notified Defendants that they would be relying on Del.
 Super.
 Ct.
 Civ.
 R. 60.
-Adler using the magic words "differential diagnosis," citing to the recently discovered case law of Norman, and a plea to cure the injustice by application under Del.
+On December 15, 2023, notwithstanding the additional opinion of Dr. Adler using the magic words "differential diagnosis," citing to the recently discovered case law of Norman, and a plea to cure the injustice by application under Del.
 Super.
 Ct.
 Civ.
 R. 60, the Superior Court granted Defendants' second motion in limine, and expanded its March 1, 2023, ruling by excluding all of Dr. Adler's testimony, in addition to the testimony of Plaintiff's lifecare plan expert "for the same reasons set out in the Court's [March 1, 2023] Memorandum Opinion."
 Memorandum Opinion."